OASIS – Outreach and Support Intervention Services

 Psychosis is a brain disorder in which a person experiences hallucinations, delusions, and confused thinking.
 A first episode of psychosis is often a confusing and scary time, and patients and family members may not know where to turn for help.
 It may be difficult for a person and their family to recognize that the changes in thinking and behavior are psychosis.
 Even when recognized, it may be difficult to know where to turn.
 The good news is: psychosis is treatable, especially in its early stages.

-- OASIS Technical Assistance
+EPI-NC Technical Assistance Program

 In addition to our clinical work, we also operate a Technical Assistance Program for providers interested in developing and sustaining their own Coordinated Specialty Care services.
 Please click here to learn more.